 If your Internet date and time don’t match with the rest of the world, you may encounter problems when accessing websites.
 Check if your date and time match with the server.
 If not, you should do the following steps:

-- Click on “Change” button under change date and time settings.
-Click on the “Internet Time” tab and click on “Change Settings”.
+- Search and open your time settings, go “Internet Time” tab and click on “Change Settings”.

 - All time server options are equally reliable.
 Click on the “Update Now” button to get your computer date and time synchronized.

-- Make sure that the option “Synchronize with an Internet time server” is checked.
+- Make sure to check the option “Synchronize with an Internet time server”.